How to Raise Ducklings: A Beginners Guide

 • Brooder Box: A large plastic tub or a foldable playpen works well as a brooder box.
 Make sure it’s spacious enough to accommodate your ducklings as they grow.

-• Bedding: Line the bottom of the brooder with non-toxic bedding such as straw, wood shavings, or paper towels.
+• Bedding: Line the bottom of the brooder with non-toxic bedding such as straw, wood shavings, or towels.
 Avoid using cedar shavings, as they can be harmful to ducklings.

 • Heat Source: Ducklings need warmth, especially during their first few weeks of life.
 We recommend using a heating plate and NOT a heat lamp.
 This will be much safer for your ducklings.
 Heat lamps pose a fire hazard.
-And the temperature is also sot so easy to regulate.
+And the temperature is also easy to regulate.
 We will discuss the heat requirements below.
 Make sure to monitor the temperature regularly and adjust as needed.

 • Water: Provide shallow water dishes or a chick waterer for drinking.
 Do not give them access to deep water bowls.
 Ducklings can drown!
 Their fuzzy feathers will soak up all the water because they are not yet waterproof.